-December: Collective bargaining (revision on the agreement on overtime and holiday work)
+December: Collective bargaining (revision of the agreement on overtime and holiday work)

-February: Expanded working team-level negotiations (the bonus formula for the fiscal year ending March 2020, and partial revisions to human resource management systems)
+February: Expanded working team-level negotiations (the bonus formula for the fiscal year ended March 2020, and partial revisions to human resource management systems)

 Dialogue between Management Executives and the Labor Union

-We are working to maintain healthy relationships and to deal with various issues through labormanagement cooperation.
-For example, we actively create opportunities within each unit for dialogue with management executives and discussions with COO and General Manager of each unit regarding business overviews and policies, the administration of human resource management systems, and human resource development (in total 16 such meetings were held in the fiscal year ended March 2019).
+We are working to maintain healthy relationships and to deal with various issues through labor-management cooperation.
+For example, we actively create opportunities within each unit for dialogue with management executives and discussions with the COO and general manager of each unit regarding business overviews and policies, the administration of human resource management systems, and human resource development (in total 19 such meetings were held in the fiscal year ended March 2020).

 |June 2019||COO of Performance Materials Business Unit, COO of Iron & Steel Products Business Unit, COO of Mobility Business Unit I, COO of Retail Business Unit, COO of IT & Communication Business Unit, COO of Nutrition & Agriculture Business Unit, COO of Corporate Development Business Unit, COO of Food Business Unit, GM of Legal Division, COO of Energy Business Unit I|